The-Pavel/intro_to_ds_countries_challenge/README.md

-# python_for_beginners
+# Countries of the World through Python

- LIVE version of Python for Beginners Workshop Jupiter Notebook
+A challenge at the [Le Wagon Intro to Data Short Course](https://info.lewagon.com/china-online-data)